rickevry/Upwork202103/PM-328/README.txt

 It also uses a light-weight Sass-module that allows you to use a limited set of Sass.

 Don’t worry if this sounds complicated.
-Everything happens behind the scenes and you only have to can focus on writing Html and CSS.
+Everything happens behind the scenes and you only have to focus on writing Html and CSS.

 SETUP
 -------------------------------------------------------------------------
-Open Visual Studio Code
+Clone https://github.com/rickevry/Upwork202103.git to your local computer Open Visual Studio Code
+File -> Open Folder ./Upwork202103/PM-328
-Install Live Server (Command Palette -> Install extensions -> Live server) Click Go Live (down to the right in VS Code)
+Install Live Server (Command Palette -> Install extensions -> Live server) Click Go Live (bottom right in VS Code)
 Open Chrome/Edge/Firefox and load http://127.0.0.1:5500/
+Start working on ./src/Component1.tsx and ./src/Component1.scss

 RULES
 -------------------------------------------------------------------------